faraz9993/All_EIC_DevOps_Training/Final_Assessment_Task.md

 ![alt text](images/Final_Assessment/Image_8)

-### Next, I have to deploy the application on k8s cluster using helm chart with the docker image, I pushed earlier in the docker hub.
+### Next, I have to deploy the application on k8s cluster using helm chart with the Dockerimage, I pushed earlier in the docker hub.

 ### For that, I installed helm chart manually on the control plane using below given three commands: